atemate/case-voucher-selection/README.md

 ### Step 3: Setting up an SQL database for the app
 At this step, we added database connectors and created a command to "seed" values to the DB from a file.

+### Step 4: Setting up the REST (HTTP) API server connected to SQL
+At this step, we implemented the logic of computing segments (on-the-fly, without caching), and exposed it via a FastAPI server (similar to Flask).

 ## CLI Commands